RajatBist/SudokuSolver/README.md

 # SudokuSolver
-Creating a Sudoku board solver in JavaScript using a backtracking algorithm I learned in my CSE 101:Algorithms class
+Creating a Sudoku board solver in JavaScript using a backtracking algorithm I learned in my CSE 101:Algorithms class.

+Special thanks to Jack He